jisaacstone/urbanmountain/urbanism_books.markdown

   title="Radical Cities"
   author="Justin McGuirk"
   rating="B"
-  description="Some case studies from different latin american cities on unique solutions for urban problems.
-Covers bus rapid transit, car-free sundays, gondolas to the favelas, and other latin-american urban innovations."
+  description="Some case studies from different latin-american cities on unique solutions for urban problems.
+  Covers bus rapid transit, car-free Sundays, gondolas to the favelas, and other latin-american urban innovations."
   %}

 {% include book.html